 - On Oct.
 13, 2020, Caitlin Shields presented an argument on behalf of Black Hills Energy in the Colorado Supreme Court.
 The case involved a Colorado Public Utilities Commission complaint from San Isabel Electric Association contending that San Isabel had the exclusive right to provide “station power” to Black Hills’ wind generation facilities that happened to be located in San Isabel’s retail service territory.

-- Recognized in 2021 Best Lawyers: Ones to Watch for Communications Law
+- Recognized in Best Lawyers: Ones to Watch for Communications Law and Energy Law (2021, 2022)

 - Spoke at the University of Colorado Law School, Environmental Law Society on the fundamentals of regulated monopoly, emerging issues in the utility space, and the convergence of innovative clean technologies and traditional utility regulation on March 30, 2016.